A legacy to Literature

 By leaving us a gift in your will, you will be helping to safeguard the future of an organisation which has been, and remains, an inspiration to generations of writers and readers.

-As an independent charity, everything we do – from our Schools Outreach programme, our awards, grants and masterclasses, to our lectures and debates – we do without government funding.
+As an independent charity, everything we do – from our schools outreach programme, our awards and events – we do without regular government funding.
 Instead, we rely on the generosity of people who support the purpose for which we were founded nearly two centuries years ago: to celebrate and nurture all that is best in British literature.

 Anyone can leave a legacy to the RSL and any gift, small or large, makes a difference.
 How your gift could help:

 - £150 contributes to the development of our online library

 - £1,000 enables us to host one schools outreach session

 - £2,500 covers the cost of a special event for 200 state secondary school pupils